rubensousadrible/sys-config/lamp-config.md

 ### Set Global ServerName to Suppress Syntax Warnings

 Next, we will add a single line to the `/etc/apache2/apache2.conf` file to suppress a warning message.
-While harmless, if you do not set 'ServerName' globally, you will receive the following warning when checking your Apache configuration for syntax errors:
+While harmless, if you do not set `ServerName` globally, you will receive the following warning when checking your Apache configuration for syntax errors:
 `sudo apache2ctl configtest`
 Output
 `AH00558: apache2: Could not reliably determine the server's fully qualified domain name, using 127.0.1.1.
 Set the 'ServerName' directive globally to suppress this message